Our planetary science researcher Professor Sara Russell explains the origins of Earth’s closest companion.

 Moon rocks from the Apollo missions

-The Apollo missions brought back over a third of a tonne of rock and soil from the Moon.
-This provided some clues on how the Moon may have formed.
+The Apollo missions, which ran during the 1960s and 1970s, brought back more than a third of a tonne of rock and soil from the Moon.
+This lunar material provided some clues on how the Moon may have formed.

-'When the Apollo rocks came back, they showed that the Earth and the Moon have some remarkable chemical and isotopic similarities, suggesting that they have a linked history,' says Sara.
+“When the Apollo rocks came back, they showed that Earth and the Moon have some remarkable chemical and isotopic similarities, suggesting that they have a linked history,” says Sara.

-'If the Moon had been created elsewhere and was captured by the Earth's gravity we would expect its composition to be very different from the Earth's.
+“If the Moon had been created elsewhere and was captured by Earth’s gravity we would expect its composition to be very different from Earth’s.”

-'If the Moon was created at the same time, or broke off the Earth, then we would expect the type and proportion of minerals on the Moon to be the same as on Earth.
-But they are slightly different.'
+“If the Moon was created at the same time, or broke off from Earth, then we’d expect the type and proportion of minerals on the Moon to be the same as on Earth.
+But they’re slightly different.”

-This thumbnail-sized piece of Moon rock was gifted to the Museum by President Nixon in 1973.
+This thumbnail-sized piece of Moon rock was gifted to the Natural History Museum by President Nixon in 1973.
 It was collected during the last Apollo space mission.
-Find out more about our links to the Apollo missions
+Find out more about our links to the Apollo missions.

 The minerals on the Moon contain less water than similar terrestrial rocks.
 The Moon is rich in material that forms quickly at a high temperature.

-'In the seventies and eighties there was a lot of debate which led to an almost universal acceptance of the giant impact model.'
+“In the seventies and eighties there was a lot of debate, which led to an almost universal acceptance of the giant impact model,” says Sara.

 Lunar meteorites are also an important source of data for studying the origins of the Moon.

-'In some ways meteorites can tell us more about the Moon than Apollo samples because meteorites come from all over the surface of the Moon,' adds Sara, 'while Apollo samples come from just one place near the equator on the near side of the Moon.'
+“In some ways meteorites can tell us more about the Moon than Apollo samples because meteorites come from all over the surface of the Moon, while Apollo samples come from just one place near the equator on the near side of the Moon.”

 Proto-Earth and Theia

-Before Earth and the Moon, there were proto-Earth and Theia (a roughly Mars-sized planet).
+Before Earth and the Moon, there were proto-Earth and Theia, which was a roughly Mars-sized planet.

 The giant-impact model suggests that at some point in Earth’s very early history, these two bodies collided.